Youngkin signs 51 bills; here's a look at some new state laws

 The governor can sign or veto bills or recommend amendments.
 The legislature will consider the governor's amendments and any vetoes when it reconvenes April 12.

-Most of the bills the governor has signed are technical changes – ensuring, for instance, that the definition of a cigarette used in the law governing tobacco sales is the same as the definition used in state agriculture laws.
+Most of the bills the governor has signed are technical changes — ensuring, for instance, that the definition of a cigarette used in the law that governs tobacco sales is the same as the definition used in state agriculture laws.

-All were uncontroversial and have broad, and often unanimous, bipartisan support.
-They’ll generally take effect July 1.
+All were uncontroversial and have broad — often unanimous — bipartisan support.
+Most will take effect July 1.

-Among the new laws are measures that make it an offense punishable by up to a year in jail to make a prank emergency call – “swatting” – that results in police or other emergency personnel, such as a SWAT team responding.
+Among the new laws are measures that make it an offense punishable by up to a year in jail to make a prank emergency call — “swatting” — that results in the dispatch of police or other emergency personnel, such as SWAT teams.

 People are also reading…

-The legislation makes it a felony subject to a punishment of one to five years in prison if such a prank call results in serious bodily injury and a penalty of one to 10 years if someone is killed.
+The legislation makes it a felony subject to a punishment of one to five years in prison if such a prank call results in serious bodily injury, and a penalty of one to 10 years if someone is killed as a result.

-Another bill says questions about mental health must be dropped from applications for licensing as a health professional – doctors and nurses, for example.
+Another bill says questions about mental health must be dropped from applications for licensing for health professionals — doctors and nurses, for example.

-Instead the questions will ask if a license has any reason to believe he or she would pose a risk to the safety or well-being of patients and if the applicant is able to perform the essential functions of a practitioner, either with or without a reasonable accommodation.
+Instead, the questions will ask if licensees have any reason to believe they would pose a risk to the safety or well-being of patients, and if applicants are able to perform the essential functions of a practitioner, either with or without a reasonable accommodation.

-This law takes effective immediately, as it was enacted on an emergency basis and its unanimous approval exceeded the state Constitution’s four-fifths vote requirement
+This law takes effect immediately, as it was enacted on an emergency basis and its unanimous approval exceeded the state Constitution’s four-fifths vote requirement

-Youngkin also signed a measure that says state colleges and university housing should let students who had been in foster care when they turned 18 stay in that housing at no cost during vacation periods.
+Youngkin also signed a measure that says state colleges and universities should allow students who had been in foster care when they turned 18 to stay in their student housing at no cost during school vacation periods.

 Out of some 1,136 bills introduced in the House, and 74 carried over from 2022, a total of 453 made it through both bodies, and 31 are now law.

-The so-called “skinny budget” bill that covers essential spending and makes up for $201 million shortfall in state funds to local school boards resulting from a state Department of Education calculation error is also on his desk.
+The so-called “skinny budget” bill, which covers essential spending and makes up for a $201 million shortfall in state funds to local school boards that resulted from a state Department of Education calculation error, is also on his desk.

 But the $1 billion difference between what the House and Senate propose for changes to the current two-year budget is still unresolved.
 Negotiators hoping for a compromise are due to start work this week.